green-party-dublin-central/nh-web/site/content/post/local-garda-station.md

 ---
 title: Where is my local Garda station?
 date: 2021-04-01T09:44:51.711Z
-description: The Dublin Metropolitan Region is split into regions within which the sub districts served by stations exist.
+description: The Dublin Metropolitan Region is split into divisions (e.g. North Central, North, West, etc.) within which the districts and sub districts served by stations exist.
 In case of emergency call 999/112.
 112 SMS can be used by deaf, hard of hearing and speech-impaired people.
-image: img/garda-map.png
+image: img/garda-stations.png
 ---
 The Dublin Central constituency contains the following Dublin Metropolitan Region divisions: